Oak Porch Canopy Cost

 If you don’t have these already, you will need to also budget for these tools in addition to the cost of the canopy itself.

 Several additional costs may be involved with this type of work.
-Below is a list of the additional things that you may need to budget for when you get an oak porch canopy installed:
+Below is a list of the small and very site-specific things that you may need to budget for when you get an oak porch canopy installed:

 Structural Fixes